msalemor/smart-cli-class/README.md

 - Add an Azure subcommand called `cmd/azcmd.go`
 - Add the subcommand to the roocmd
-- The the user calls this subcommand, it should call the chatcompletion, get a commands structure pointer, and pass this pointer to the ProcessCommands in `pkg/process.go`
+- When the user calls this subcommand, it should call the chatcompletion with the command prompt, get a commands structure pointer, and pass this pointer to the ProcessCommands in `pkg/process.go`

 - Criteria:
   - You should be able to get the help for the subcommand `go run . az --help`

 - [Code](/6-azcmd/)